McCarthy: Meeting with Biden is ‘very important’ amid shutdown, border talks

 McCarthy argued that Biden could solve the situation at the border by reversing policies he has enacted.

-The Speaker on Tuesday said “it’s been a little while” since he has spoken with Biden, but noted that he has talked with the president’s staff.
+The Speaker said Tuesday that “it’s been a little while” since he has spoken with Biden, but noted that he has talked with the president’s staff.

-Asked on Monday if he has spoken to McCarthy, Biden shook his head.
+Asked Monday if he has spoken to McCarthy, Biden shook his head.

 “I haven’t,” he said.